Rent Increase Facts | Answer |

 - It is during the middle of a lease’s fixed term (unless stated otherwise in the lease agreement).

-Cities and towns may have additional protection from discrimination for renters.
-Be sure to check your local ordinance to determine if there are any housing discrimination laws.
+Cities and towns may have local ordinances which provide additional protection from discrimination for renters.

-In Des Moines , landlords are prohibited from discriminating against the tenants’ source of income.
+A Des Moines ordinance forbids landlords from discriminating against a tenant’s source of income.

 How Often Can Rent Be Increased in Iowa?